JAForbes/superouter/readme.md

 //=> /a/cool

 Example.toPath(Example.A({ a_id: "" }));
+//=>
-//=> throw new Error(
+// throw new Error(
-//     'Expected binding for path literal ':a_id' but instead found nothing'
+//   `Expected binding for path literal ':a_id'
+//    but instead found nothing`
 // )
 ```

-Attempts to transform an instance of your route supertype into a path segment according to patterns specified in the definition.
+Attempts to transform an instance of your route route type into a path segment according to patterns specified in the definition.

 If it cannot satisfy the patterns you specified with the values available on the object it will throw.

 This may happen if your types are out of sync with your patterns.

-> Note any excess path segments on `value.rest` will be appended to the resulting path and normalized
+> Note any excess path segments on `instance.context.rest` will be appended to the resulting path and normalized

 ### `type.fromPath`